Shm013/systemrescue_custom/README.md

 ## Build

-Build in Vagrant (I use Vagrant with libvirt).
+Build in Vagrant (I use Vagrant with libvirt):
 ```bash
 ./build_in_vagrant.sh
 ```

 Result will be in `./build/out` directory.

-To clean up run
+To cleanup run:
 ```bash
 vagrant destroy
 rm -rf build